 Three years ago Professor Tim Noakes stated that the theory, long accepted as fact, that animal fats and blood cholesterol are the cause of CHD is one of the biggest mistakes in the history of nutrition.

-A meta analysis of the 80 odd the main research studies in the margarine versus butter controversy, published in American Journal of Clinical Nutrition concluded that there was "no significant evidence for concluding that dietary saturated fat is associated with an increased risk of CHD or cardiovascular disease".
+A meta analysis of the 80 odd the main research studies in the margarine versus butter controversy, published in American Journal of Clinical Nutrition concluded that there was "no significant evidence for concluding that dietary saturated fat is associated with an increased risk of CHD or cardiovascular disease."

 Butter is back has become the buzzword.

-Their conclusions are mind blowing.
+Their conclusions were mind blowing.

 Even more surprising was that trans fats